ra-y-oo/ra-y-oo/README.md

 - 🌱 I’m currently learning **React, Vue**

-- 👨‍💻 All of my projects are available at [https://ra-y-oo.github.io/my_work/](https://ra-y-oo.github.io/my_work/)
+- 👨‍💻 All of my projects are available at [my portfolio](https://ray00.vercel.app)

 - 💬 Ask me about **Python, JavaScript and web development**